nolanlawson/promise-worker/README.md

 ```

 Ultimately, the value that is sent from the worker to the main thread is also
-`stringify`'d, so the same rules above apply.
+`stringify`d, so the same rules above apply.

 Also note that you `require()` two separate APIs, so that the library is split
 between the `worker.js` and main file.
 This keep the total bundle size smaller.